th-koeln-intia/ip-sprachassistent-team3/docs/hardware/hardware-assembly.markdown

 Press CTRL + x followed by y and then hit enter to save all changes.

 ### SSH
 You can access the command line of a Raspberry Pi remotely from another computer or device on the same network using SSH.
-For headless setup, SSH can be enabled by placing a file named ```ssh```, without any extension, onto the boot partition of the SD card.
+For headless setup, SSH can be enabled by placing a file named ```ssh```, without any extension, inside the boot directory on the SD card.

 ## Assembling Hardware